johnchidgey/extractlv/README.md

 - - sudo -H pip3 install --upgrade pip
 - - sudo pip3 install --upgrade wheel
 - - sudo pip3 install testresources setuptools
 - Install the libraries needed for PIP to install the gRPC tools we need to use:
 - - sudo apt-get install libnss3 libnss3-dev libcurl4-gnutls-dev librtmp-dev
 - Finally, you can install the tools themselves:
 - - sudo pip3 install grpcio grpcio-tools googleapis-common-protos pycurl

+Alpine: (Steps tested on 3.14)
+- Ensure python3 --version reports 3.7.3 or above (Tested on v3.10.5)
+- Install pip3 if not already installed, install it from the default repo, but then upgrade pip and wheel to the latest versions immediately afterward:
+- - apk add py3-pip
+- - pip3 install --upgrade pip
+- Install the tools themselves:
+- - pip3 install grpcio grpcio-tools googleapis-common-protos pycurl

 On a Raspiblitz things are easier since most of the above tools have already been installed:
 - - cd /home/admin
 - Note: Some other optional packages pre-install the LibCurl libraries, but to make sure you have them install them anyway:
 - - sudo apt install libcurl4-gnutls-dev libcurl4-openssl-dev libcurl4-nss-dev
 - - export PYCURL_SSL_LIBRARY=nss
 - - sudo pip3 install grpcio grpcio-tools googleapis-common-protos pycurl
 - Note: Upgrade to latest grpcio just in case:
 - - sudo pip3 install --upgrade grpcio

+Common to all: (Once all dependancies installed)
-- From your home directory on the blitz, clone two Git Repos, and download the proto file you need:
+- From your home directory clone two Git Repos, and download the proto file you need:
 - - git clone https://github.com/Podcastindex-org/extractlv
 - - cd extractlv
 - - git clone https://github.com/googleapis/googleapis.git